 of paragraph or methodStep.
 At present, I can't use the eml model to

 represent fully the protocols that exist for our site.

-#12 Updated by Peter McCartney almost 18 years ago
+#12 Updated by Peter McCartney about 18 years ago

 eml-method was created with a procedureType complex type. this is imported into